Paper-based microfluidics: Applications

-Paper-based microfluidics for diagnostics
+For diagnostics

 The original goal for paper-based microfluidics (μPAD) was to make low-cost and user-friendly point-of-care (POC) devices that can be operated without the assistance of medical personnel or any other qualified specialist in resource-limited and rural areas.
-To achieve this goal, μPAD should fit the “Affordable, Sensitive, Specific, User-friendly, Rapid and robust, Equipment-free, Deliver” criteria, provided by the World Health Organization (WHO), which are the requirements for diagnostic testing for resource-constrained settings.
-However, in POC’s official “Guide to aid the selection of diagnostic tests, it is stated that these criteria are generic and can be modified according to test application.
+To achieve this goal, μPAD should fit the "Affordable, Sensitive, Specific, User-friendly, Rapid and robust, Equipment-free, Deliver" criteria, provided by the World Health Organization (WHO), which are the requirements for diagnostic testing for resource-constrained settings.
+However, in POC's official "Guide to aid the selection of diagnostic tests", it is stated that these criteria are generic and can be modified according to test application.
 The main problem of paper-based microfluidic diagnostics is that research in this field is directed on providing new concepts and ideas rather than on improving user acceptance and as a result, most μPAD devices are still unable to be interpreted by non-professional users.
 However, POC is not the only application of paper-based microfluidics for diagnostics.
 Recently, a paper was employed in the production of more complicated microfluidic analytical devices, called lab-on-a-chip (LOC) devices, which are also used in diagnostics.
 Using paper to make LOC devices instead of polydimethylsiloxane (PDMS) and glass can decrease cost and size while increasing portability.
 This allows LOC devices to become more accessible in resource-limited conditions.

 Use of paper microfluidics in blood grouping

 Recently, paper microfluidics was used in the fabrication of numerous immunological tests.
 Khan et al. in 2010 investigated a blood typing device based on the principle that red blood cell agglutination, triggered by specific antigeninteraction, drastically decreases blood wicking and transport on paper or chromatographic media.
 The concept was exhibited with a paper-based microfluidic device prototype, made from a filter paper shaped to a central zone with three extending channels.
 Each channel is treated with a different solution of antibody (Epiclone Anti-A, Anti-B, and Anti-D).
 Since μPADs were purposely created for use in resource-shortage conditions, it is highly important to provide the capability to analyze real samples like non-pretreated human blood and urine.
 This device is constructed to analyze whole-blood samples, which is an important step to increase the user acceptance of paper-based microfluidic diagnostics.
 The analysis is based on the wicking behavior of blood or antibody mixture on paper.
 Mixing blood samples with immunoglobulin M antibodies, specific for each blood group, causes agglutination of the red blood cells (RBC) by polymer bridging upon adsorption on the corresponding RBC antigens, and chromatographic separation of sample on the certain channel of the device occurs.
-Simultaneously, separation doesn’t happen on hands soaked in non-specific antibody and the blood sample is weakened as a uniform and stable solution.
+Simultaneously, separation doesn't happen on hands soaked in non-specific antibody and the blood sample is weakened as a uniform and stable solution.
 From the evident difference in the transport of solution and channel appearance, one can identify the separation effect for the determination of blood type.